trinhnguyen200997/PowerBI_Simple_Project/README.md

 # PowerBI_Simple_Project

-This is my practice to work on a real dataset taking from an actual survey regarding to data professional.
+This is my simple work on a real survey regarding to data professional.